panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

 The problem is that `result` variable is declared at the beginning, but used only at the end.
+There isn't any good reason to declare the variable at the beginning.

 To increase the understanding of the function and the role of `result` variable, always try to keep the variable declaration as close as possible to the usage place.